 Bold.
 Brave.
 Breakthrough.

-When revolutionary ideas work well, they give companies significant competitive advantage, by being the first mover in the market.
-Customers associate you with that change, and it’s harder for competitors to catch up with you.
+Done well, they give companies the competitive advantage of being the first mover in the market.
+Customers associate you with that change.
+It’s hard for competitors to catch up.

 Sounds great, doesn’t it?

 But just hold on a minute there, Che Guevara.

 Because here’s the big challenge with revolutionary ideas.
 Talking about them is easy.
 Doing them isn’t.

 Revolutionary ideas are hard work.
 And they don’t always succeed.

 First, as we already said about evolutionary ideas, people like routine and predictability.